The Ultimate Guide to Buying a Walk-In

 Industry-standard finishes are galvanized steel, aluminum, and stainless steel for walls and ceilings.
 They come with either a smooth or an embossed finish and are generally metallic gray or white in color.
 Floors must meet sanitation requirements (NSF STD 7), which call for an aluminum or stainless steel interior floor finish with the proper covering radius.

-However, if your cooler or freezer is located where customers can see it, you may want to consider a custom finish for the entire unit, or just the customer-facing doors and walls.
+However, if your cooler or freezer is located where customers can see it, you may want to consider a custom finish for the entire unit or just the customer-facing doors and walls.
 There are many reasons to consider adding a finish: the look can complement your restaurant’s front end and offer a unique customer experience.

 The types of special finishes you can choose to incorporate are varied.
 Depending on your walk-in manufacturer, you may be able to select from a wide variety of patterns, colors, vinyl finishes, matched colors, and paint grips.
 However, industry-standard finishes include: galvanized steel, aluminum, and stainless steel on walls and ceilings.
-They can come with either a smooth finish or an embossed finish, in grey or white.
+They can come with either a smooth finish or an embossed finish, in gray or white.
 For the floor, NSF STD 7 requires aluminum or stainless steel, so choices are more limited.

 Refrigeration Unit